Sunday, June 13, 2021, 9 a.m.

 Want to know all that is going on at Blessed Sacrament?
 Click on the “Subscribe to e-Tidings” link below and receive all the weekly events, delivered automatically to your inbox.

-Mark your calendars now for a very important Sunday of worship.
-On Sunday, June 6, 2021 at 9:00-11:30 AM, we will be having a wonderful celebration that will include our Patronal Feast and our 65th Parish Anniversary.
-This special day will include the physical presence with in-person gathering, Holy Eucharist Rite I, sung with live in-person choral music, the solemnity of Corpus Christi, a video presentation that will provide a historical perspective of Blessed Sacrament and personal testimonies from our parishioners, as well as from our Diocesan Bishop, John Taylor.
-We will also have an outside celebration reception afterwards in our Memorial Rose Garden patio area.
-Please note that we will be continuing ZOOM and Facebook live-streaming for those that are not able to join us in-person for any reason.
+This past Sunday, June 6, 2021, we had a wonderful celebration of our Patronal Feast and our 65th Parish Anniversary.
+This special day included Holy Eucharist Rite I, sung with the return of the Bethlehem Choir, and the solemnity of Corpus Christi where our new Monstrance was unveiled.
+Additionally, a video presentation provided a historical perspective of Blessed Sacrament with personal testimonies from our parishioners, as well as from our Diocesan Bishop, John Taylor.

 LAUNDRY LOVE—Please save your quarters and pass along to Doug Lee, our Laundry Love coordinator.
 If you do not already do so, please consider donating to this vital ministry.
 Please make your check out to Blessed Sacrament Church and note “Laundry Love” and your envelope number in the memo area.

 May and June means not only spring and summer, but also graduations.
 If you know of anyone who is graduating from their school (no matter what age, grade level or program), please make sure that our Parish Office is notified immediately, so that they are all recognized during our celebratory announcements during Sunday worship.
 Please send the information to Patty Bell at our parish office at email@example.com.